visipedia/iwildcam_comp/readme.md

 The submission format for the competition is a csv file with the following format:
 ```
-id,animal_present_score
+id,animal_present
-7b641084-7d68-11e7-884d-7845c41c2c67,0.875
+7b641084-7d68-11e7-884d-7845c41c2c67,1
-bcc7b4db-7d71-11e7-884d-7845c41c2c67,0.231
+bcc7b4db-7d71-11e7-884d-7845c41c2c67,0
 ...
 ```
 The `id` column corresponds to the test image id.
-The `animal_present_score` column corresponds a score indicating that an animal is present in the image.
-Higher values indicate that the image is more likely to contain an animal.
+The `animal_present` is a binary value that indicates if an animal is predicted to be present in the image.

 ## Terms of Use